smo0ths/UE4CommOpti/README.md

 # SquadOpti

 Updated 11/8

 Always testing stuff contact me twitch.tv/smoothschannel or discord

 shout out to the mod who deleted my forum post

 <<<<<<<<<<<<<=======================>>>>>>>>>>>>>

 Set in-game graphics settings to medium to get anti aliasing options to work* in game on/off after applying these configs commands in configs will still work.

 Bloom has to be on in-game for lens flare to work b/c they have values in GameUserSettings.ini like other settings.

+They need to fix the SSAO on/off resets settings to AmbientOcclusionLevels=2 and AmbientOcclusionRadiusScale=1.200000 default engine is levels=3 and radiusscale=1.2 is too much and looks bad.
+You can leave SSAO on in-game and then set the settings AmbientOcclusionLevels=3 or 4 and AmbientOcclusionRadiusScale=0.100000 and restart to make SSAO look better but if you turn it off will you need to do this again.

 <<<<<<<<<<<<<=======================>>>>>>>>>>>>>

 Open DefaultEngine.ini:

 %SystemDrive%/Program Files (x86)/Steam/steamapps/common/Squad/Squad/Config/DefaultEngine.ini

 <<<<<<<<<<<<<=======================>>>>>>>>>>>>>

 Disable-ish logs:

 [Core.Log]
 Global=off ; delete LogAnalytics=log and LogEasyAntiCheatServer=log

 <<<<<<<<<<<<<=======================>>>>>>>>>>>>>

 Lower audio channels:
 MaxChannels=96  ; find and edit lowest i would use is 64

 <<<<<<<<<<<<<=======================>>>>>>>>>>>>>

 Paste under [systemSettings] code